Snowmass Village Chimney Services: Pricing, Mountain Home Care, and Straight Answers

 Chimney Crown Repair and Replacement

-The chimney crown is that sloped concrete surface at the top of your masonry chimney.
-In Snowmass Village, crown deterioration is one of the most common problems I see because water seeps into tiny cracks, freezes, expands, and creates bigger cracks.
-It’s a destructive cycle.
+The chimney crown is that sloped concrete surface at the very top of a masonry chimney.
+In Snowmass Village, a cracked crown is one of the most common problems I run into, and the reason is simple physics.
+Water sneaks into a hairline crack, freezes overnight, expands, and pries the crack a little wider.
+Repeat that a few hundred times over a winter and a tiny flaw turns into a real failure.

-Our chimney crown services address everything from minor cracks to complete crown replacement.
+Our chimney crown services cover everything from sealing minor cracks to pouring a brand-new crown.

 | Crown Issue | Repair Method | Labor Hours | Material Cost | Total Cost Range |